MEDEA'S TV TROPES

 Curb-Stomp Battle: In their initial confrontation with Warren Norrington, Medea and Emma were brutally defeated and left in an inch of their lives.
 The power imbalance was overwhelming, and they were no match for the formidable demon.
 However, their second attempt, known as the Seraphim attempt, was a... completely different story.

 • And, of course, the last time was during the Atlantic War.
 She got hit hard by Okeanus himself, fatally this time, with Seraphim MIA for what felt like forever.
 So, in a last-ditch move, Medea used the last of her Umbrakinesis to save Freki, giving him a power boost and turning him into a Hellhound, trusting he’d watch her team's back to repay the favor.
-Totally drained of her power, she was ready to let go and let death take her... and then, out of nowhere, Laurel drags her to Hell and forces them to merge into Asura.
+Totally drained of her power, she was ready to let go and let death take her... and then, out of nowhere, Nicoletta drags her to safety and forces them to merge into Asura.

 Magical Eye: Medea's eyes are a symbol of her divine power and connection to the underworld.
 Glowing with a vibrant yellow hue, they possess the ability to see and sense creatures that lie beyond the veil of human perception.

 Artificial Human: Warren revealed that she wasn’t born naturally but was magically engineered, created from Kiara Norrington’s genetic template with the sole purpose of housing an immense amount of magic.
-It wasn’t like she was special because of some natural gift or destiny—she was literally designed to be a magical prodigy.
+It wasn’t like she was special because of some natural gift or destiny; she was literally designed to be a magical prodigy.
 Learning that her entire existence boiled down to her ability to wield magic hit her like a punch to the gut.
 It made her question if she was ever meant to be anything more than a tool, if she had her own identity, or if she was just Kiara Norrington all over again, living a different life.

 Used to Be a Sweet Kid: Was pretty fun-loving, cheerful, easygoing, enthusiastic, and naïve in her childhood, although still with her Underworld business.